 The Repricing Gap analysis shows interest bearing assets and liabilities broken down by when they are next due for repricing.
 This analysis is used as a supplementary measure to duration in order to point out interest bearing inflows/outflows and their maturities.
-Maturity calendar is disclosed under section 33.2.b (Interest Rate Risk) of GBI's "Annual Report 2016".
+Maturity calendar is disclosed in the Risk Management section of GBI's "Annual Report 2018".